Explore Trailblazing History!

 Fighting Flames Attraction

 “Fighting Flames” was a popular attraction that pre-dated the lust for disaster movies.
-This was a set that recreated a crowded New York Street complete with tenements and businesses in a large amphitheater that looked much like a movie set.
-Performers reenacted what it was like to be a firefighter putting out a blazing six-story building.
-They slid down poles, readied their horse-drawn fire engines and positioned them in front of a burning building.
-They made dramatic rescues from the tenements.
+This was a set that recreated a crowded New York Street with tenements and businesses in a large amphitheater that resembled a movie set.
+Performers reenacted firefighters saving a blazing six-story building.
+They slid down fire poles to their horse-drawn fire engines.
+Once they arrived at the burning building, they made dramatic rescues.

 The Coney Island Dreamland Baby Incubators

-The Dicker family owned the hotel next to the park as well as sideshow attractions.
-They placed premature triplets in a relatively new invention that was not approved for use in hospitals–incubators.
-Admission fees paid for the incubator sideshow also paid for medical staff to care for the babies.
-Eventually incubators found their way from sideshow to to hospital environments.
+The Dicker family owned the hotel next to Coney Island Dreamland as well as sideshow attractions.
+They featured premature triplets in incubators.
+The relatively new invention was not approved for use in hospitals.
+Eventually, incubators found their way from sideshows to hospitals.

-The dreams ended early one morning on May 27 1911 when a fire broke out in the Hell Gate, a ride that carried people in boats through a maze of dark caverns and whirlpools.
+Coney Island Dreamland ended early one morning on May 27 1911 when a real fire broke out in the Hell Gate.
+The ride carried people in boats through a maze of dark caverns and whirlpools.
 Most of the structures and exhibits throughout Coney Island Dreamland were not fireproof, so the blaze spread quickly through the park.

 The fire was so intense that it sounded “like a volcano erupting.”
 Tens of thousands of bullets were blasting through the Coney Island air as cartridges in the shooting galleries exploded.
-The incubator babies were all rescued but many of the animals did not survive.
+The incubator babies were all rescued, but many animals did not survive.

 Racing Nellie Bly